Play It Forward Therapy

 Remember, it’s OK to play with your food!

 As a matter of fact, one aspect of sensory-based feeding therapy includes the opportunity for children to play with their food.
 The primary goal of this type of therapy approach is to expose the child to various types of food textures, tastes and smells as a preliminary step to increasing their food repertoire without the pressure of eating.
+When a child is playing, creating or engrossed in a game, this positive experience provides him or her with the opportunity to interact with foods they otherwise may not tolerate.
+Consider offering different “game piece” options using a combination of preferred and non preferred snack foods as an alternative way to introduce different tastes, colors, shapes and textures.

 For more fun ideas, take a ride through the Valentine Car Wash or Laser Maze Obstacle Course.